skuzzle/spring-boot-wiremock/README.md

 ## Changelog

 ### Version 0.0.3
-* Split `SimpleStub` configuration into multiple annotations
+* Renamed `SimpleStub` to `HttpStub` and split into multiple annotations
+* `HttpStatus` enum is now used for defining the stubbed response status

 ### Version 0.0.2
 * Support multiple `@SimpleStub` instances per test method